Physical therapy: Overview

-Physical therapy addresses the illnesses or injuries that limit a person's abilities to move and perform functional activities in their daily lives.
-PTs use an individual's history and physical examination to arrive at a diagnosis and establish a management plan and, when necessary, incorporate the results of laboratory and imaging studies like X-rays, CT-scan, or MRI findings.
+Physical therapy addresses illnesses or injuries that limit a person's ability to move and perform functional activities in their daily lives.
+PTs use an individual's history and physical examination to arrive at a diagnosis and establish a management plan and, when necessary, incorporate the results of laboratory and imaging studies like X-rays, CT scans, or MRIs.
+Physical therapists can use sonography to diagnose and manage common musculoskeletal, nerve, and pulmonary conditions.
 Electrodiagnostic testing (e.g., electromyograms and nerve conduction velocity testing) may also be used.

-PT management commonly includes prescription of or assistance with specific exercises, manual therapy, and manipulation, mechanical devices such as traction, education, electrophysical modalities which include heat, cold, electricity, sound waves, radiation, assistive devices, prostheses, orthoses, and other interventions.
-In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness and wellness-oriented programs for healthier and more active lifestyles, providing services to individuals and populations to develop, maintain and restore maximum movement and functional ability throughout the lifespan.
+PT management commonly includes the prescription of, or assistance with, specific exercises, manual therapy, and bodily manipulation.
+Additional treatments include mechanical devices such as traction; education; electrophysical modalities which include heat, cold, electricity, sound waves, and radiation; assistive devices; prostheses; and orthoses.
+In addition, PTs work with individuals to prevent the loss of mobility before it occurs by developing fitness and wellness-oriented programs for healthier and more active lifestyles, and providing services to individuals and populations to develop, maintain, and restore maximum movement and functional ability throughout life.
 This includes providing treatment in circumstances where movement and function are threatened by aging, injury, disease, or environmental factors.
 Functional movement is central to what it means to be healthy.

-Physical therapy is a professional career which has many specialties including musculoskeletal, orthopedics, cardiopulmonary, neurology, endocrinology, sports medicine, geriatrics, pediatrics, women's health, wound care and electromyography.
-Neurological rehabilitation is, in particular, a rapidly emerging field.
-PTs practice in many settings, such as private-owned physical therapy clinics, outpatient clinics or offices, health and wellness clinics, rehabilitation hospitals facilities, skilled nursing facilities, extended care facilities, private homes, education, and research centers, schools, hospices, industrial and these workplaces or other occupational environments, fitness centers and sports training facilities.
+Physical therapy is a profession which has many specialties including musculoskeletal, orthopedics, cardiopulmonary, neurology, endocrinology, sports medicine, geriatrics, pediatrics, women's health, wound care and electromyography.
+PTs practice in many settings, such as privately owned physical therapy clinics, outpatient clinics or offices, hospitals, health and wellness clinics, rehabilitation hospitals, skilled nursing facilities, extended care facilities, private homes, education and research centers, schools, hospices, industrial workplaces or other occupational environments, fitness centers and sports training facilities.

-Physical therapists also practice in the non-patient care roles such as health policy, health insurance, health care administration and as health care executives.
+Physical therapists also practice in non-patient care roles such as health policy, health insurance, health care administration, and as health care executives.
 Physical therapists are involved in the medical-legal field serving as experts, performing peer review and independent medical examinations.

 Education varies greatly by country.
 The span of education ranges from some countries having little formal education to others having doctoral degrees and post-doctoral residencies and fellowships.

+Regarding its relationship to other healthcare professions, physiotherapy is typically one of the allied health professions.
+World Physiotherapy has signed a "memorandum of understanding" with the four other members of the World Health Professions Alliance "to enhance their joint collaboration on protecting and investing in the health workforce to provide safe, quality and equitable care in all settings".